 - Not licensed to do the work as specified by the manufacturer or building materials supplier.

 The third option that you have when building a NEW home is to forget your preferred design and go with a project builder.
 The project builders design and value for money is based on the project builder’s purchase in quantity of materials not QUALITY of building materials.
-Your choice is limited to what’s available to the project builder at the best discounted price to the project builder, but you will be charged full premium price.
+Your choice is limited to what’s available to the project builder at the best-discounted price to the project builder, but you will be charged full premium price.
 If you want a building product of your choosing in most cases the project builder will charge you top dollar or tell you to provide this item yourself and thereby you won’t have the warranty that’s usually provided by the builder.
 More about project builders later.

-You will need to attend and complete owner builder course at TAFE or on line to receive your owner builder license.
+You will need to attend and complete owner-builder course at TAFE or online to receive your owner builder license.

-Licensed tradesmen must carry out your subcontracting building work and they must have their own Insurance cover.
-Please verify the insurance and make a copy of the insurance policy (check expiring date!)
+Licensed tradesmen must carry out your subcontracting building work and they must have their own insurance cover.
+Please verify the insurance and make a copy of the insurance policy (check the expiring date!)
 Get written quotes and signed contracts with the sub-contractors of your choice.
 Make sure you are on the building site while the project is being built.
 When a problem crops up you will be available to make a decision so that the trades you have employed are able to stay on schedule to carry out the building work.
-Also, be aware of your Tax responsibilities.
+Also, be aware of your tax responsibilities.
 (GST and Withholding tax)

 Employ only a Department of Fair Trading licensed builder.
 Check and witness his Home Owners warranty insurance, public liability insurance, and check the expiring dates!
 Make sure you read the builders contract carefully before signing.
 Ask any questions you may have PRIOR to signing.
 You and the builder should initial and date any changes in the contract prior to signing the complete contract as well.

 The H.I.A. contracts are a good reliable contract with no surprises, but please read it for yourself.
 Provide the builder with a list of preferred PC Items with brand name, product number, and as much descriptive information that’s available.
-This will insure that you are getting what you want in your project and not what the builder might supply cheaply!
+This will ensure that you are getting what you want in your project and not what the builder might supply cheaply!
 Make sure that the specification becomes part of the contract and both you and the builder must sign the contract, specifications and the attached P.C.Items list.
 Make sure you receive a copy of all these documents.